-Concorde's TSP solver has been used to obtain the optimal solutions to 106 of the 110 TSPLIB instances; the largest having 85,900 cities.
+Concorde's TSP solver has been used to obtain the optimal solutions to all 110 of the TSPLIB instances; the largest having 85,900 cities.

 The Concorde callable library includes over 700 functions permitting users to create specialized codes for TSP-like problems.
 All Concorde functions are thread-safe for programming in shared-memory parallel environments; the main TSP solver includes code for running over networks of UNIX workstations.